Read This First

 Prompt 2: Explain the importance of metaphysics to philosophy and comment on whether a deep understanding of metaphysics is essential for a rational life.

-The anchors here are The importance of metaphysics to philosophy and comment on whether a deep, The Heliocentric Model of the Solar System, and The Existence of Atoms.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Metaphysics to philosophy and comment on whether a deep understanding, The Heliocentric Model of the Solar System, and The Existence of Atoms in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Framework for Reality